Hog-CERN/Hog/docs/01-Getting-Started/04-otherFeatures.md

 ## Wrapper scripts

-There is a set of scripts that can be used to run synthesis, implementation and bitstream writing without opening the vivado gui.
+There is a set of scripts that can be used to run synthesis, implementation and bitstream generation without opening the vivado gui.
 The commands to launch them are

 ```console
 	./Hog/LaunchSynthesis.sh <proj_name>